Kylyssa Shay was homeless for over a year in her youth; it lead her to become a homelessness activist. She thinks, feels, and has opinions.

 Any menstrual cup that's made of silicone and has an easy-to-grip removal stem would be a good choice.
 Silicone is good because the cup can be heat sterilized if necessary, it's pliable and long-lasting, too.
 Cups that come with sturdy storage containers are always a plus.

 I recommend getting the clear, unscented hand sanitizer that comes in pocket-sized bottles without any colored plastic beads in it.
-Those plastic beads aren't doing the environment any favors and nobody wants to find little sparkly bits on her used sanitary napkin.
+Those plastic beads aren't doing the environment any favors and nobody wants to find little sparkly bits on their used sanitary napkin.

-Forget the branded feminine wipes, get flushable wet toilet wipes instead.
+Forget the branded "feminine" wipes, get flushable wet toilet wipes instead.
 Those little feminine wipe packets seldom have enough cleansing liquid in them and the wipes inside are often tiny, folded things textured like hand wipes.
 The wipes intended to help people wipe their bottoms cleaner in the bathroom are bigger and softer and much better at cleaning things up.
 The unscented kind of whatever wipe you get is best as some people are sensitive or even allergic to scents, especially when used near delicate skin areas.

-Period Pain Reliever:
+Period Pain Reliever

 Pamprin, Midol, Tylenol, Advil, and their generics are all pretty good for relieving menstrual pain.
 While one of the formulas intended for menstrual pain relief, like Midol or Pamprin, would probably be the most welcome, any pain reliever would be a blessing.

 Rebuttals and Preemptive Rebuttals of Some Ignorant Comments